MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 This will download and install the latest 32-bit version of the Azure CLI for Windows.
 If you prefer 64-bit one, please change URL to `https://aka.ms/installazurecliwindowsx64`.
 If you already have a version installed, the installer will update the existing version.

 To install specific version, replace the `-Uri` argument with `https://azcliprod.blob.core.windows.net/msi/azure-cli-<version>.msi` (32-bit) or `https://azcliprod.blob.core.windows.net/msi/azure-cli-<version>-x64.msi` (64-bit) with version segment changed.
 Available versions can be found at [Azure CLI release notes](./release-notes-azure-cli.md).
-(64-bit version is available from 2.51.0.)
+(64-bit MSI is available from 2.51.0.)

 ### Azure CLI Command (for update only)